 - Vegan cream cheese — We need a little creamy with this recipe and cream cheese does the trick.
 I have used both Tofutti’s or Daiya vegan cream cheese and both worked great.
 Or you can even make your own vegan cream cheese too.

 - Vegan Parmesan — Parmesan is necessary for alfredo sauce.
-You can buy vegan parm in health food stores or make your own homemade vegan parmesan.
+You can buy vegan parm (paid link) in health food stores or make your own homemade vegan parmesan.

 Now let’s talk about the steps to make vegan creamy pasta sauce.
 The good news is, there are only a few.

 - Stir in the water and bouillon and bring it to a boil.
 Then reduce to a simmer (low boil) for 4 to 5 minutes before removing it from heat and setting it aside to cool slightly.

 - Pour the slightly cooled mixture into a blender jar.
 Add vegan cream cheese and vegan parmesan and pulse in short bursts, increasing the speed until the mixture is smooth.

 Serve vegan alfredo sauce over cooked pasta, like fettuccini noodles.
 We love a good vegan fettuccini alfredo recipe served with steamed broccoli.
 It’s the best!
 Serve it with any of the following: